 The function must have the following properties:

-- Data is scrambled deterministically (Same input, same output)
+- It scrambles data deterministically (Same input, same output)

 - No matter the input, the output of a hash function always has the same size

-- The input can not be retrieved from the output (one-way function)
+- It cannot retrieve the input from the output (one-way function)